AnimeGrils/stream-chat/README.md

 - Edit stream title and category
 - Show moderators and VIPs in the Community panel

+### StreamElements Alerts

+The alerts panel shows follows, subscriptions, raids, cheers, tips, and channel point redeems in real time.

+**Streamer setup:**
+1. Click **Get StreamElements Token** in Settings — this opens the StreamElements dashboard
+2. Copy the **JWT Token** shown on the page
+3. Paste it into the **StreamElements JWT Token** field in Settings
+4. Open the app as Streamer — alerts will populate from your recent history and update in real time

+The streamer's JWT token never leaves their machine.
+When new alerts come in, they are automatically relayed to Firebase so mod clients can receive them without needing the token.

+**Mod setup:**

+Mods do not need a StreamElements token.
+As long as Firebase is configured and the correct streamer channel name is entered, alerts will appear automatically via the Firebase relay.
+Leave the **StreamElements JWT Token** field blank.

+> If a mod has their own StreamElements account and enters their own JWT token, the app will detect that it doesn't match the streamer's channel and fall back to the Firebase relay automatically.

+### Window Position

+Enable **Remember window size & position** in Settings to have the app reopen in the same location and at the same size as when it was last closed.

+The profile, alerts, and chatters panels can be resized by dragging the left edge of each panel.

 ### OBS Overlay

 The overlay is a browser source that displays chat messages in OBS.
 It respects the stream delay and removes deleted messages automatically.